FlowFuse/website/src/_includes/core-nodes/udp-in-use-case.md

 The UDP-In node in Node-RED enables the reception of UDP messages from remote devices or services.
 It acts as a listener, waiting for incoming UDP packets on a specified port.
 This functionality is crucial for real-time applications, such as IoT data ingestion and network communication.
 Whether you're receiving sensor data from IoT devices or communicating with other networked systems, the UDP-In node seamlessly integrates UDP communication into your Node-RED workflows, providing a lightweight and efficient solution for data reception.

-### What is Udp?
+### What is UDP?

 UDP (User Datagram Protocol) is a connectionless protocol in the Internet Protocol suite.
 It transmits data packets, or datagrams, without establishing a connection, prioritizing speed over reliability.
 Commonly used for real-time applications like video streaming, online gaming, and VoIP.
 UDP's simplicity reduces latency but doesn't guarantee delivery of data packets.
-For more information refer to [UDP MDN Docs](https://developer.mozilla.org/en-US/docs/Glossary/UDP)
+For more information refer to [UDP MDN Docs](https://developer.mozilla.org/en-US/docs/Glossary/UDP).

 ## Configuring UDP-In Node